aorti017/ucr-cs100/tutorials/README/README.md

 * It is better to explicitly list the commands needed rather then describe the steps.
   * E.g. ```make``` as opposed to "run make".

-Bug and Limitations
+Bug/Limitations/Issues
 ---
-* Explicitly list all of the know bugs in your project.
+* Explicitly list all of the known bugs in your project.
-* If there are any known limitations, explicitly list those as well.
+* If there are any known limitations or issues, explicitly list those as well.